 We continue to take new referrals.
 Our intake call back may be slightly delayed.
 Staff will continue to pick up messages daily.

 MPSSAS provides supportive, trauma informed feminist counselling and therapy services that are confidential, non-judgmental, and client-centered.
-Counselling is available to women who have experienced sexual violence, regardless of whether or not they choose to report this abuse to the police.
+We work from an anti-racist - anti-oppression stance which recognizes how privilege or oppression may intersect for individuals.
+Counselling is available to women, trans and non binary or genderqueer, 2S folks who have experienced sexual violence, regardless of whether or not they choose to report this abuse to the police.
 Issues that may be addressed during counselling and therapy sessions include:

 childhood sexual abuse